Drone-Delivery Network for Opioid Overdose -- Nonlinear Integer Queueing-Optimization Models and Methods: Introduction

 \subsection{Structure and Contributions}

 The contributions of this study are fourfold spanning across modeling, reformulation, algorithmic development, and emergency medical service practice.

 {\bf Modeling:} We develop a novel network design queueing-optimization model to help EMS operators respond quickly and efficiently to an opioid overdose via the drone-based delivery of naloxone.
-The proposed model is a stochastic service system design model with congestion \cite{BERMAN-KRASS2019} and represents the drone network as a collection of $M/G/K$ queuing systems.
-The model determines the location of drone bases (DB) and drones as well as the assignment and dispatching of drones to overdose incidents.
+The proposed model is a stochastic service system design model with congestion \cite{BERMAN-KRASS2019} and represents the drone network as a \ML{collection of $M/G/K$ queueing systems}.
+The model determines the location of drone bases (DB) and drones as well as the dispatching of drones to overdose incidents.
 The model has two distinct and novel features.
-First, while some studies consider $M/M/K$ queuing systems in which $K$ is a decision variable, our optimization model is the first one -- to our knowledge -- to consider $M/G/K$ queuing systems (which are much more complex and general than $M/M/K$ systems) in which the number of mobile servers $K$ (system capacity) is a decision variable.
-Second, while the travel time between facilities and demand locations is for mobile servers an integral part of the service time, which hence depends on location and assignment decisions, the extant literature assumes that the average service time is a constant known a priori.
-Contrasting with this, our model represents the service time, and hence the queueing delay and response time, as a function of the location and assignment decisions.
-This modeling approach allows us to capture the decision-dependent uncertainty nature of the service time whose expected value is calculated endogenously, and can be applied (and even be more beneficial) for other mobile server networks (e.g., ambulances, helicopters) in which the travel time can be a larger portion of the service time.
+First, while some studies consider $M/M/K$ queueing systems in which $K$ is a decision variable, our optimization model is the first one -- to our knowledge -- to consider $M/G/K$ queueing systems (which generalize the $M/M/K$ system) in which the number of mobile servers $K$ (system capacity) is a decision variable.
+The possibility to adjust the capacity of the queueing system is a critical feature. \ML{A recent study \cite{BOCHAN} argues that “{\it an integrated location-queueing model that simultaneously optimizes the location and number of drone resources can reduce overall resource needs by more than 50\% without degrading performance}”.} Second, while the travel time between facilities and demand locations is for mobile servers an integral part of the service time, which hence depends on location and assignment decisions, the extant literature assumes that the average service time and the service rate are constants known a priori.
+Contrasting with this, our model represents the service time, and thus the queueing delay and response time, as functions of the location and assignment decisions.
+This modeling approach allows us to capture the decision-dependent uncertain nature of the service time whose expected value is calculated endogenously, and can be applied (and even be more beneficial) for other mobile server networks (e.g., ambulances, helicopters) in which the travel time can be a larger portion of the service time.
 We are not aware of any such model in the literature.